XuJiandong/ckb-dao-vote/docs/ckb-dao-vote.md

 ## Deployment

-An implementation of the lock script spec above has been deployed to CKB mainnet and testnet:
+An implementation of the type script spec above has been deployed to CKB mainnet and testnet:

 - mainnet